hephaestus-compiler-project/types-bug-study-artifact/README.md

 ```

 The above script prints the total number of bugs collected
-in the previous step.
+in the previous step
+reproducing Table 1 of our paper,
-It produces an output similar to the following.
+i.e., the output of the script is similar to the following.

 ```
 Language         Phase 1         Phase 2